-- 1. K SAFE 2010 (Karnataka State Accelerated Fire and Emergency Services Improvement Project) Project Report aiming the overall development of the department, in a set targeted period, with a target period of year 2010, but extended for a further period of 2 more years.
+- 1. K-SAFE 2011 (Karnataka State Accelerated Fire and Emergency Services Improvement Project) Project Report aiming the overall development of the department, in a set targeted period, with a target period of year 2010, but extended till 2013.
 The project has been sanctioned by GOK on 10.08.2005 at a cost of Rs.
 323.30 crores. - 2.
 Current Fire Hazard Response and Mitigation plan for Bangalore City.
 This project report aims at risk assessment and mitigation of hazards in Bangalore city. - 3.
 For the use of general public, periodically small booklets and hand outs on fire prevention are regularly printed and distributed. - 4.
 For the use of school children, cartoon book "Uncle Dash and Baby Palm" has been printed and distributed. - 5.
 To create awareness among residents of high rise building occupants, a booklet, in collaboration with Barton Centre, has been printed and distributed. - 6.
 A booklet on school Fire Safety, both in Kannada and English has been printed and distributed to different schools in the state.
 Printing of few more similar materials is in the piping